Hi Dave. How old are you and what do you do at MailStore?

 Despite being a very old concept, email is a constantly moving and evolving technology, with people using email for everything ranging from general communication to a file-exchange mechanism, order management systems and more.
 No two customers use email quite the same way, and people have surprisingly different workflows, which are often reflected in the way they want to use an archiving product.

 What is the trickiest case you have solved so far?

-I had one case where a customer reported that archived email appeared and disappeared from MailStore.
-It turned out he stored data on a file server that he’s recently replaced, a coworker plugged in the old server and the DNS records periodically switched, so after a reboot he’d find MailStore connected to one database or the other randomly.
+I had one case where a customer reported that archived email appeared and disappeared from MailStore Server.
+It turned out the stored data on a file server that he’s recently replaced, a coworker plugged in the old server and the DNS records periodically switched, so after a reboot he’d find MailStore Server connected to one database or the other randomly.
 Since both versions started as copies of the same data, it wasn’t immediately apparent that anything was actually wrong, other than recently archived messages being missing.

 Are you interested in IT outside of work?
 What kinds of things are you doing at the moment?

 I run an Active Directory domain at home as a hobby, along with self-hosted and collocated web servers, mail servers, and an Asterisk phone system.

 What do you like to do most when you are not busy with IT?

 I enjoy cooking, love a good road-trip into the mountains, and on occasion, enjoy interacting with other humans.
 But I usually prefer computers.